-Year Year ended January 31 ended April 30 2005 2004 2003 2005 2004 (in millions)) EBITDA \$ 687 \$ 622 \$ 464 \$ 989 \$ 173 Income from discontinued operations, net of tax (137) (127) (152) (530) (22) Depreciation and amortization of discontinued operations (30) (44) (65) (8) Provision for income taxes of discontinued operations (18) (19) (40) (335) (13) Gain on sale of business units and subsidiary common stock (2) (5) Goodwill impairment 7 13 Net loss (gain) on marketable securities and other investments, including impairment losses 16 (5) 134 2 (3) Investment activities by venture capital subsidiary 3 4 5 Adjusted EBITDA \$ 519 \$ 438 \$ 354 \$ 126 \$ 127
+Year Year Ended January 31 Ended July 31 2005 2004 2004 5 2004 2005 2004 2005 2004 2005 2004 2004 2003 2005 2004 EBITDA \$ 687 \$ 622 \$ 464 \$ 1,148 \$ 342 Income from discontinued operations, net of tax (137) (127) (152) (542) (51) Depreciation and amortization of discontinued operations (30) (44) (65) (18) Provision for income taxes of discontinued operations (18) (19) (40) (328) (25) Gain on sale of business units and subsidiary common stock (2) (5) Goodwill impairment 7 13 Net loss (gain) on marketable securities and other investments, including impairment losses 16 (5) 134 5 4 Investment activities by venture capital subsidiary 3 4 5 1 1 Adjusted EBITDA \$ 519 \$ 438 \$ 354 \$ 284 \$ 253

-- (4) Number of contracts from which we recognized more than \$10 million in annual revenues in the period presented. - (5) Total consolidated negotiated backlog consists of funded backlog and negotiated unfunded backlog.
+- (6) Number of contracts from which we recognized more than \$10 million in annual revenues in the period presented. - Total consolidated negotiated backlog consists of funded backlog and negotiated unfunded backlog.
 Funded backlog represents the portion of backlog for which funding currently is appropriated or otherwise authorized and is payable to us upon completion of a specified portion of work, less revenues previously recognized.
 Our funded backlog does not include the full potential value of our contracts because the U.S. Government and our other customers often appropriate or authorize funds for a particular program or contract on a yearly or quarterly basis, even though the contract may call for performance over a number of years.
 Negotiated unfunded backlog represents (a) firm orders for which funding has not been appropriated or otherwise authorized and (b) unexercised contract options.
 When a definitive contract or contract amendment is executed and funding has been appropriated or otherwise authorized, funded backlog is increased by the difference between the funded dollar value of the contract or contract amendment and the revenue recognized to date.
 Negotiated unfunded backlog does not include any estimate of future potential task orders that might be awarded under (a) indefinite delivery / indefinite quantity contract vehicles, (b) government-wide acquisition contract vehicles or (c) U.S. General Services Administration Schedule contract vehicles.
-See "Risk Factors-Risks Relating to Our Business-We may not realize as revenues the full amounts reflected in our backlog, which could adversely affect our operating results," "Management's Discussion and Analysis of Financial Condition and Results of Operations-Sources of Revenues-Backlog" and "Business-Contracts-Backlog." - (6) Includes full-time and part-time employees and excludes employees of our former Telcordia Technologies, Inc. subsidiary.
+See "Risk Factors-Risks Relating to Our Business-We may not realize as revenues the full amounts reflected in our backlog, which could adversely affect our future revenues and growth prospects," "Management's Discussion and Analysis of Financial Condition and Results of Operations-Sources of Revenues-Backlog" and "Business-Contracts-Backlog." - (8) Includes full-time and part-time employees and excludes employees of our former Telcordia Technologies, Inc. subsidiary.